Andy Pollak: Works

 In 2019 he co-authored, with former Northern Ireland Deputy First Minister and deputy SDLP leader Seamus Mallon, 'Seamus Mallon: A Shared Home Place'.

 Personal life

 Pollak is married to radio producer/presenter Doireann Ní Bhriain.
-The couple have two daughters, Sorcha, an Irish Times journalist, and Grainne.
+The couple have two daughters, Sorcha, an Irish Times journalist, and Grainne, who runs the 'Safe to Create' project for the Irish Theatre Institute.

-Pollak is member of the managing committee of the Unitarian Church in Dublin.